 The output is as expected.

-The exciting question is now: How can the C++ compiler distinguish the various functions?
-The C++ compiler encodes additionally the type of the parameters into the function name.
-This process is called name mangeling and is specific for each C++ compiler.
-The process which is not standardised is often also called name decoration.
+The exciting question is how the C++ compiler can distinguish the various functions.
+The C++ compiler encodes the type of the parameters additionally into the function name.
+This process is called name mangling and is specific for each C++ compiler.
+The process which is not standardized is often also called name decoration.

-With the help of the functionOverloading.cpp on compiler explorer, it is quite easy to show the mangled name.
+With the help of the functionOverloading.cpp on compiler explorer, it is pretty easy to show the mangled name.
 Just disable the button Demangle.

 Here are the names that the GCC 8.3 and MSVC 19.16 is producing.